 \section{Introduction}

 We consider deterministic games of optimal portfolio liquidation with finitely and infinitely many players where the players are not allowed to change the direction of trading.
-Players with an initially long position are only allowed to sell the stock (``sellers''); players with an initially short position are only allowed to buy the stocks (``buyers'').
-Our trading constraints account for the fact that in many jurisdictions brokers are not allowed to change the direction of trading when trading on the behalf of clients.
+Players with an initial long position are only allowed to sell the stocks (``sellers''); players with an initial short position are only allowed to buy the stocks (``buyers'').
+This avoids any form of round-trip strategy in which a player builds up a long or short position at any point in time with the explicit goal of unwinding it later at more favorable prices.
+Our trading restrictions also account for the fact that compliance rules or legal restrictions may prevent brokers from changing the direction of trading when acting on behalf of clients.